 Bioidentical hormone replacement therapy is an effective treatment option for thyroid issues because unlike synthetic hormones, bioidentical hormones are designed to be structurally identical to the hormones made by the human body.
 This exact replication ensures that the replacement hormones ideally fit on cell receptors so that function is optimized.
 Optimal function means that your symptoms will disappear and the systems of your body function as nature intended.

-Thyroid Care in Brookfield, WI
+Thyroid Care in Waukesha, WI

 Uthology’s weight loss program isn’t just designed to help you lose weight.
 Most importantly, you will gain the knowledge you need to continue weight loss after the program has concluded.
 We can help you build healthy daily habits and learn to deal with challenging situations in a positive way, so you’re more likely to keep weight off long-term.
 Contact Uthology today at 262-696-9868 or schedule an consultation and start making changes that will last for life.